kraken-robotics/The-Kraken-Pathfinding/README.md

 ## What is Kraken ?

-**Kraken isn't usable yet.
-Please come back in Fall 2017 in you are interested.**

-A short presentation is available here (in french !) : https://intechsenpai.github.io/moon-rover/.

 Kraken finds a trajectory followable by a car-like vehicle in the form of a list of points.

 ### Features